 Absolute and Conditional Sales

-A deed of absolute sale is a when a seller transfers or conveys the title of a property to the seller without condition except for the payment for the property.
-For example, a seller lists her property for $100,000 and a buyer comes along and gives her $100,000 for the property without requiring her to do anything to the property.
-A deed of absolute sale is completed and the title of the property transfers from the seller to the buyer.
+To understand a deed of sale vs deed of absolute sale, know that a deed of absolute sale is a when a seller transfers or conveys the title of a property to the other party without condition except for the payment for the property.
+For example, a seller lists her property for $100,000, and a buyer comes along and gives her $100,000 for the property without requiring her to do anything to the property.
+A deed of absolute sale is completed, and the title of the property transfers from the seller to the buyer.